conectado/taping-memory-blog/static/articles/4_how_to_create_a_blog_with_yew(wasm)_rocket_and_deploy_it_to_heroku(part_4).md

 [[bin]]
 name = "server"
 ```

-Finally, we need to add the js lib to the HTML:
+Finally, we need to add the hljs lib to the HTML:

 ```rs
 static/index.html